alexnathanson/BrightsignAPI/Server/mediaCommandServer.md

 ## NodeJS-API

 The Node.JS script runs as a proxy server behind IIS.
 IIS creates a virtual path to required destination.
-The contents of this directory should be placed in the root directory that IIS is redirecting to.
+The contents of this "iisnode-API" directory should be placed in the root directory that IIS is redirecting to.
 The virtual path for the application is set via the "View Applications" tab in IIS.

 ### media